thobe/social-network-workshop/README.rst

 for making friend suggestions is  simply based on finding persons that have the same interests and recommending them to one another.

+One good starting point  for creating simple recommendation algorithms is the `new traversal API`_ that was introduced in Neo4j 1.1.
+This API is built  around the concept of  ``TraversalDescription`` objects that describe how a  traversal is to be performed.
+The  `Wiki page`_ does a good    job    in    describing    the   different    parts    of    a ``TraversalDescription``.
+For creating ``TraversalDescriptions`` Neo4j provides a `static factory method`.

 Tasks
 -----
 * All code for this task is located in